Undocumented Windows Kernel Functions – Structures, Enumerations, Unions, and Symbols

 3. Select the EXE or DLL files and [Open]

-4. By default the PDB files will be saved to “C:\Symbols”, clicking on this path will open selection dialog for the destination directory.
+4. By default, the PDB files will get to “C:\Symbols”; clicking this path will open a selection dialog for the destination directory.

 pdbfetch – written in GO

 Similar to PDB Downloader is pdbfetch.
-The tool is written in GO and you can check pdbfetch GitHub page for information and Usage.
-You can use it under Linux also (off course you provide Windows files for input).
-The link to the Microsoft Public Symbol Server is built the same way as the others:
+The tool is in GO language, and you can check pdbfetch GitHub page for information and usage.
+You can use it under Linux also (of course, you provide Windows files for input).
+The link structure to the Microsoft Public Symbol Server is the same as the others: